sivajisj/sivajisj/README.md

 # Full stack apps

 section contains a collection of projects I've built using MERN.
-From simple landing pages to more complex web applications, these projects showcase my front-end development skills.
+From simple landing pages to more complex web applications, these projects showcase my front-end and back-end development skills.

 1. [Project 1](#project-1)